(Senior) postdoc position in theoretical chemistry 80 %

 The employment start date is by agreement.

 Interested applicants are encouraged to send their application documents (cover letter, CV, diplomas, description of research experience/interests and motivation, names of at least two academic references, publication list) as one pdf document per e-mail to Prof. Sandra Luber.
-The pdf should also include a one-page statement discussing one or two publications of the group with respect to what the applicant finds particularly interesting and what could be possible future improvements of the research described in the publication(s).
+The applicant is encouraged to also include a one-page statement discussing one or two publications of the Luber group with respect to what the applicant finds particularly interesting and what could be possible future improvements of the research described in the publication(s).